Zyxion-Interactive/zyxion-interactive.github.io/index.md

 ## Projects

-Here are some studios that are part of us.
+Here are some projects we are working on.

 - **...**:
 - **...**: